b3cking/danubius.io/_posts/2021-10-05-guidance-for-mentoring-program.md

 layout: post
 author: Istvan Kis
 title: Guidance for mentors, mentees, and companies planning introduction of a mentoring program
+keywords: guidance for mentors, how to be a good mentor software development, how to be a good mentor teacher, mentor program in the workplace, mentor program in company

 ---

 ![_config.yml]({{ site.baseurl }}/images/mentoring1.jpg)